 Skip to Content

-Looking for a Farmhouse Kitchen Ceiling Idea?
-Check out this step-by-step tutorial on How to Whitewash Wood to achieve the appearance of an old pine wood ceiling.
+Looking for a Rustic Chic Farmhouse Ceiling Idea?
+Check out this 2 step DIY whitewashed wood tutorial on how to achieve the appearance of an old distressed wood ceiling.
 The whitewash-on wood technique gives the new pine wood a distressed, reclaimed lumber appearance.
-This was a budget-friendly option for the Farmhouse Kitchen Ceiling.
+This was a budget-friendly option for the Farmhouse wood Ceiling.

 When you follow these instructions, the paint will appear to have worn off slowly over time.
-In addition, this technique can be used for many new wood projects to achieve an aged appearance.
+This technique can also be used for many new wood projects to achieve an aged distressed appearance.

 One of the most asked questions about our farmhouse is, “How did we get our kitchen ceiling to look like reclaimed wood?”.
 Here’s the answer.